jnicholson-wcgs/L6-Stacks/README.md

 peek() - non-destructive look at top of the stack print() - debug routine to print out the current state of the stack

 **Task Two**

+Implement a simple stack based calculator which:
+- Loops round until the user enters "exit"
+- If the user enters an integer, push it on the stack
+- If the user users a "+" or a "-", pop two items off the stack and push the result.

+**Task Three**

 Implement and test the methods in Task One using a list implmentation (C# list collection or your own prior implementation)